Lapenda/BasicHTMLWebsites/README.md

-Made static websites using plain HTML and CSS.
+Static websites using plain HTML and CSS.